Tuesday, December 27, 2011

 Slow, down life is to start over all the time

-Swing; Take a ride its jazz over again
+Swing; Take a ride it's jazz over again

 Free, that word should be expelled.